 Fees and FAQs

-COVID-19?: I am offering consultations and counselling sessions via secure video and phone at this time.
+COVID-19?: I am offering consultations and counselling sessions in person and via Zoom at this time.

 Free first meeting?: I offer a half-hour free consultation — finding the right counsellor is important.

 Rates?: Sessions are an hour long and cost $150 for individuals and $170 for couples, including GST.
 I also offer some sliding scale rates depending on your income.

 Location?: I am in Vic West, not far from downtown.

 Insurance?: Registered clinical counselling (RCC) may be covered by your employment health plan.
 Plans vary, so please check to determine your coverage before we meet.
 UVic student health insurance covers counselling without requiring a doctor's note (up to $700 worth).

 Payment?: I accept cash, personal cheques, or e-transfers at the end of each session.
 I prefer e-transfers.
 I email receipts after our session.

 Hours?: I see clients every day, and sometimes in the evening.
 Please provide at least 48 hours notice for cancellations or changes so I can rebook the spot.

 CBT for depression and anxiety?: Yes, I do CBT (cognitive behavioural therapy), which is a well recognized treatment for depression and anxiety.
 I can be strict or relaxed with it, depending on what you respond to.
 I also draw on Mindfulness-Based CBT (MBCBT), which is also well regarded.
 I create an individualized treatment plan for each person I see, so the therapy is most effective.